singnet/das-poc/service/README.md

 zkgftedbgvlwstjivhte
 ```

-After `create` returns, you have a new empty DAS named `my_knowledge_base` created in the DAS GRPC server.
-The command returns a key (`zkgftedbgvlwstjivhte` in our example) which need to be used in all the commands which manipulates or query this DAS.
+After `create` returns, you have a new empty DAS named `my_knowledge_base` created in the DAS gRPC server.
+The command returns a key (`zkgftedbgvlwstjivhte` in our example) which needs to be used in all the commands which manipulates or query this DAS.

-Your DAS is empty, meaning that it has 0 nodes and 0 links.
+Our DAS is empty, meaning that it has 0 nodes and 0 links.
 You can confirm this by calling:

 ```
 $ /scripts/das-cli.sh --das-key zkgftedbgvlwstjivhte count
 (0, 0)
 ```

-You can feed your knowledge base with MeTTa (.metta) or Atomese (.scm) files.
+You can feed your knowledge base with MeTTa (`.metta`) or Atomese (`.scm`) files.
 Currently, the only way to do this is by calling the command `load` and passing a URL pointing to the file you want to be loaded.
 Lets use a simple MeTTa example file we have in the service repository:

 ```